 Why Are Project Plans Important?

-Here are seven reasons why project plans are probably the single most important piece of project documentation.
+Project plans are probably the single most important piece of project documentation you’ll create.

-Before you start your project plan, you need to be clear on:
+Before you start your project plan, you need to be clear on the:

 - Why?
 The project’s strategic goals.